 · Commercial property

 The value of investments can go down as well as up and investors may not get back what they put in.
-Tax rules may change in the future.
+Tax rules may change in the future and will depend on clients' individual circumstances.

 Facts and figures